$5.49 – $9.89

-Leaves: The opposite, lance-shaped/triangular leaves meet each other around the stem, giving the appearance of one big diamond shaped leaf with a stem perforating the center.
+Leaves: The opposite, lance-shaped/triangular leaves meet each other around the stem, giving the appearance of one big diamond shaped leaf surrounding the stem.
 They are toothed and have lots of tiny hairs, more on the underside than the top.

 Name: The common name refers to the fact that it was once thought to heal broken bones.
 The King of Pontus – Mithridates Eupator, used Eupatorium as an antidote for poison.